header

 • District Adopts Updated Drought Management Plan

 The Water District has adopted an updated Drought Contingency Plan which is consistent with the restrictions that apply to everyone supplied by the regional water system managed by the City of Corpus Christi.
 Plan revisions are designed to better reflect the expanded surface water supply available to Coastal Bend customers including Lake Texana and Colorado River water rights.
-Because the current combined lake level is at 67%, the region is NOT in a water shortage condition.
-You can download a complete copy of the San Patricio Municipal Water District's Drought Contingency Plan in this story.
+You can download a complete copy of the San Patricio Municipal Water District's Drought Contingency Plan in this article.

 [Full Story and Plan Download]